Cheltenham Festival: Alex Scott shares his six best bets

 Weatherbys Champion Bumper

-This filly does not have the typical profile of a Champion Bumper winner, but she has some very solid form in the book where stamina has been key (often a key attribute to winning this race too).
+Mets Ta Ceinture does not have the typical profile of a Champion Bumper winner, but she has some very solid form in the book and she has plenty of stamina - a vital attribute needed for winning this race.
 After winning two of her three starts in France, including her final one by eight lengths, she fetched an eye-watering €710,000 at Arqana in November and was sent into training with Dan Skelton.

 Her only defeat came at Saint-Cloud in October where she finished just over a length behind Mondialito D’Huez.
 That horse is the best bumper performer in France and is now unbeaten in four starts having subsequently won the prestigious Group One AQPS bumper at Fontainebleau.